valcourgeau/ntwk/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of the GrOU 2-parameter MLE after constructing a sample path driven by a Brownian motion:

 ``` r
 library(ntwk)